TarunTomar122/digital-garden/copresence/projects/youtube-automation.md

 ---
 title: Automating youtube shorts
-description: I automated the creation of youtube shorts based on the most viewed parts of popular videos.
+description: I automated the creation of youtube shorts based on the most viewed parts of popular videos
 category: project
 date: 2024-12-25
 tags: